skumlos/bkm-68x-fpga/README.md

 It should be noted that I am not proficient in HDL at all.
 This is the first actual HDL I've written since university like 13 years ago...
 Improvements are welcome!
 At least there are no inferred latches...

+This code does not do anything in regards to the aperture settings (or any other settings than internal/external sync, video output enable and then format detection).

 It basically consists of two modules: monitor_interface and video_format_detector.

 monitor_interface